Islandora/documentation/docs/technical-documentation/updating_drupal.md

 * Optionally, if you made manual modifications to files like .htaccess, composer.json, or robots.txt, copy them somewhere easy to find.
 Because after you've installed the new Drupal core, you will need to re-apply the changes.
 For example, Acquia Dev Desktop places a .htaccess file in the top-level directory and without it, only the homepage on your site will work.

 **Warning:** Always revert to a backup if you get a fatal error in the update process.

-## What is Composer
-It is recommended by Drupal.org and the Islandora 8 community to use Composer with Drupal 8 for various tasks.

-"[Composer](https://getcomposer.org/) is a [dependency manager](https://en.wikipedia.org/wiki/Package_manager) for PHP.
-Drupal core uses Composer to manage core dependencies like Symfony components and Guzzle." [[Source](https://www.drupal.org/docs/develop/using-composer/using-composer-with-drupal)]

 ## Updating Drupal Core
 Over time new versions of Drupal “core” are released, and Islandora users are encouraged to install official Drupal core updates and security patches.
 On the other hand “alpha” and “beta" versions of Drupal core should only be installed by advanced users for testing purposes.